 - Principal: The amount you borrow that gets deposited into your account.

-- Interest: What the lender charges you to lend you money, usually calculated as an annual percentage rate (APR) includes your interest rate and costs that are paid up front, such as origination fees.
+- Interest: What the lender charges you to lend you money.
+Your annual percentage rate (APR) includes your interest rate and costs that are paid up front, such as origination fees.
 For most personal loans, you have a fixed interest rate, which doesn’t change over the life of the loan.
 Interest rates are determined by market forces, as well as your credit score and history — the higher your credit score, the lower your interest rate.

 - Fees: Additional costs of taking out a loan, such as origination fees, late fees, insufficient funds fees and more.